Evvy/Lua-Tutorial-Unfinished/README.md

   -- do something
 end
 ```
-The ```i``` in this case does not have to be made local as it is already local to the for loop
+The ```i``` in this case does not have to be made local as it is already local to the for loop.
-If you exclude the stepValue it will be set to 1 as default
+If you choose to exclude the stepValue, it will be set to 1 as default.
 Generic for loop: